-Beginning in the north-line of the City of Buffalo at its intersection with the centerline of Elmwood-Avenue; thence southerly along the centerline of Elmwood-Avenue to its intersection with the centerline of Bedford Avenue; thence easterly along the centerline of Bedford Avenue to its intersection with the centerline of Lincoln Parkway; thence southerly along the centerline of Lincoln Parkway to its intersection with the centerline of Middlesex-Road; thence westerly along the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue; thence westerly along the centerline of Forest Avenue; thence westerly along the centerline of Forest Avenue; thence westerly along the centerline of Forest Avenue to its intersection with the centerline of Claremont Avenue; thence southerly along the centerline of Potomac Avenue.
-DISTRICT-NO. 12
+Beginning in the north line of the City of Buffalo at its intersection with the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue to its intersection with the centerline of Bedford Avenue; thence easterly along the centerline of Bedford Avenue to its intersection with the centerline of Lincoln Parkway; thence southerly along the centerline of Lincoln Parkway to its intersection with the centerline of Middlesex Road; thence westerly along the centerline of Middlesex Road to its intersection with the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue to its intersection with the centerline of Forest Avenue to its intersection with the centerline of Claremont Avenue to the centerline of Potomac Avenue.

 All of the Towns of Brant, North Collins, Boston, Eden, Evans, and Hamburg, except the northerly portion of the Town of Hamburg which lies in Legislative District 1.
-The common line between Legislative District 1 and Legislative District 12 is described as follows:

-Beginning at the shore line of Lake Erie, the west line of the County of Erie, at its intersection with the centerline of Pleasant Avenue extended to the north; thence southerly, southeasterly, southerly, and generally easterly along the centerline of Pleasant Avenue to its intersection with the centerline of West Pleasant Drive; thence easterly along the centerline of West Pleasant Drive; thence of the New York State Thruway; thence northerly and easterly along the centerline of the New York State Thruway to its intersection

-LL Intro.
-16-1 9/29/2016 Page 16 of 45 with the centerline of South Park Avenue; thence northerly along the centerline of South Park Avenue to its intersection with the centerline of Southwestern Boulevard; thence northeasterly along the centerline of Southwestern Boulevard to its intersection with the centerline of the New York State Thruway; thence northerly along the centerline of the New York State Thruway to its intersection with the centerline of Big Tree Road; thence easterly along the centerline of Big Tree Road to its intersection with the centerline of McKinley-Parkway; thence southerly along the centerline of McKinley Parkway to its intersection with the centerline of Bayview Road; thence southeasterly along the centerline of Bayview Road to its intersection with the centerline of Armor Duells Corner Road; thence easterly along the centerline of Armor Duells Corner Road to the east line of the Town of Hamburg.
+The common line between Legislative District 1 and Legislative District 12 is described as follows: Beginning at the shore line of Lake Erie, the west line of the County of Erie, at its intersection with the centerline of Pleasant Avenue extended to the north; thence southerly, southeasterly, southerly, and generally easterly along the centerline of Pleasant Avenue to its intersection with the centerline of West Pleasant Drive; thence easterly along the centerline of West Pleasant Drive and the centerline extended to the centerline of the New York State Thruway; thence northerly and easterly along the centerline of the New York State Thruway to its intersection with the centerline of South Park Avenue; thence northerly along the centerline of South Park Avenue to its intersection with the centerline of Southwestern Boulevard; thence northeasterly along the centerline of Southwestern Boulevard to its intersection with the centerline of the New York State Thruway; thence northerly along the centerline of the New York State Thruway to its intersection with the centerline of Big Tree Road; thence easterly along the centerline of Big Tree Road to its intersection with the centerline of McKinley Parkway; thence southerly along the centerline of McKinley Parkway to its intersection with the centerline of Bayview Road; thence southeasterly along the centerline of Bayview Road; thence southeasterly along the centerline of Bayview Road; thence easterly along the centerline of Armor Duells Corner Road; thence easterly along the centerline of Armor Duells Corner Road; thence easterly along the centerline of Armor Duells Corner Road to the east line of the Town of Hamburg.
+DISTRICT NO. 13